MiniFate/MiniFate/_chapters/00-outline.md

 PC choices are made by the players, while the success of PC actions is judged by dice.
 That is, the player decides which NPCs to attack and which to barter with.
 The dice show whether a sword strikes home or a lie rings true.
-This dichotomy gives each PC quantitative strengths and weaknesses, while still allowing players the freedom to play their PCs in a way that feels true to them.
+This dichotomy ensures that each PC has strengths and weaknesses, while still allowing players the freedom to play their PCs in a way that feels true to them.

 ### Rolling the Dice